Appledystopia: Independent Technology News

 Make Your iPhone’s Battery Last Longer

 A lot of people visit this site because their iPhone’s battery is shot.
 Calibration can help in some cases, but it is not a panacea.
-If calibration doesn’t improve your iPhone’s battery life, it may be time to replace the battery.
+If calibration doesn’t improve your iPhone’s battery running time, it may be time to replace the battery.
 Fortunately, you can prolong the lifespan of your new battery by following a few tips.
 For more information, please read “How To Extend iPhone Battery Lifespan”.

 ^top